 As I look at the memories from 2012 and then the ones in 2013, I see a HUGE difference in my attitude, words, and faith.
 2012 was a tough year; it was a year in which I relied on my own abilities, knowledge and strength.
 2013 was polar opposite.
 I surrendered my plans for His plans and no longer trusted in my understanding, but in God’s.
 I rested in His peace and trusted in His timing.
 As a result, my faith has increased and I am more content in my circumstances.

 Sure I wish my “Memory Jar” contained more of the memories I daydream about, but no matter the contents, whether the good, the bad or the ugly, I wouldn’t change any of them.
-I wouldn’t add or take away.
-GASP!
-I am thankful for each one because they have shaped who I am today.
-The devil might have thrown me a few lemons, but I didn’t allow them to make me bitter.
-Instead, God has used them to make me better.
+I wouldn’t add or take away because through it all, I am thankful for each one because they have shaped who I am today.
+The enemy might have thrown me a few lemons, but I didn’t allow them to make me bitter.
+Instead, I have allowed myself and God to use them to make me better.

 The question is this…will I started a “Memory Jar” for 2014?
 Originally I wasn’t going to, but having this jar has allowed me to look back from 2012 to 2013 and see how much God has changed me and how He has been with me each and every step of the way.
 I am not sure what kind of memories will fill the 2014 jar, but I’m expecting great things!
 Who knows, it might be filled with all the “firsts” that I am hoping and believing God for or it might be filled with more evidence of how God is using this mess for His good.
 Either way, it looks like I’m winning 🙂